 Highway 7 (the Lougheed Highway) from Vancouver to Hope is a slower alternative to Highway 1, but a scenic one.
 An attractive choice for motorcycles, RVs, and cyclists, it passes through rolling foothills and along winding rivers.
 Pack your favourite adventure gear, for this route along the north side of the Fraser River offers many hiking, biking, boating, and golfing opportunities.

 Are you a fan of the Grouse Grind?
 Check out the Coquitlam Crunch.
-This urban hike takes about 1.5 hours, and has an elevation gain of 244 meters.
-If you want to race, the Coquitlam Crunch on September 10 will determine who can run up the 437 stairs the fastest.
+This urban hike takes about 1.5 hours, and has an elevation gain of 244 metres.
+If you want to race, the annual Coquitlam Crunch Challenge in September determines who can run up the 437 stairs the fastest.
 For a more gentle exploration of Coquitlam, take a nature walk around Mundy Park or try your hand at geocaching in Maillardville.

 A must-visit just up the road from Highway 7 is Harrison Hot Springs.
-The healing mineral waters have been a draw since settlers discovered them in 1858, but the 60-km long and 9-km wide, glacier-fed Harrison Lake lets you add a little cold-water adventure to your outing.
+Here, the healing mineral waters have been a draw since settlers discovered them in 1858, but the 60-km long and 9-km wide, glacier-fed Harrison Lake lets you add a little cold-water adventure to your outing.
 Bring your canoe or kayak, or take a guided tour with Harrison Eco Tours.
 If you bring a motorboat, you’ll find a beautiful waterfall up the lake on the east side of Cascade Bay.
-Boat rentals are available from Killer Cove Boat rentals and Harrison Water Sports.
+Boat rentals are available from Killer’s Cove Boat Rentals and Harrison Water Sports.

-Highway 7 ends at Hope, where Highways 1, 5 and 3 intersect.
+Highway 7 ends at Hope, where Highways 1, 5, and 3 intersect.
 The town is a short road-trip destination from Vancouver, or a stop on a longer trip that continues into the BC Interior.
-At the confluence of the Fraser and Coquihalla Rivers, where the Fraser Canyon broadens into the Fraser Valley, you’ll find lots of camping, hiking, fishing, river-rafting and mountain-biking options.
-The new Hope Bike Park (aka Coquihalla River Community Park) has opened next to Coquihalla Campground.
-It includes 2.5 acres of woodland with sections for all skill levels, including three pump tracks and seven jump lines.
+At the confluence of the Fraser and Coquihalla rivers, where the Fraser Canyon broadens into the Fraser Valley, you’ll find lots of camping, hiking, fishing, river-rafting, and mountain-biking options.
+The Hope Bike Park (a.k.a.
+Coquihalla River Community Park) next to Coquihalla Campground includes 2.5 acres of woodland with sections for all skill levels, including three pump tracks and seven jump lines.